utk-team/utk/sources-doc/sampler_BNOT.md

 make
 ```

+Note that building bnot requires to have CGAL installed (version 4.9).

 For a more precise description of this sampler and its performances in terms of aliasing and discrepancy, please refer to the following web bundle [https://liris.cnrs.fr/ldbn/HTML_bundle/index.html](https://liris.cnrs.fr/ldbn/HTML_bundle/index.html).

 ## License